 You should talk to your doctor immediately if you see any side effects while taking Lariam.

-Also, inform your doctor about your allergies to other drugs like quinidine or quinine if you have.
+Also, inform your doctor about your allergies to other drugs like quinidine or quinine if you have one.
 Very rarely, the inactive ingredients of Lariam tablets may cause some allergic reactions.

 Always discuss with your doctor your medical history before starting Lariam therapy.
 If you have any history of mental or mood disorders, liver disease, heart problems, and seizures, talk to your doctor.